Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Tracy is back in isolation again, in the home of a cousin and an aunt who are obsessed with feeding her.
 “You’re too skinny,” they tell her on a phone screen.

-This is the way facts emerge, skeletal and often contradictory.
+This is the way facts emerge, through phones, skeletal and often contradictory.
 Her uncle in America tells her she’s being lied to because her relatives want “everyone to be happy.”
 When Tracy is at last able to meet her birth mother, she hires a phone interpreter to make certain the translations aren’t tarnished by family feelings.
 However the phone interpreter is as resolute in striving for a happy conclusion as the relatives have been.

 Embraced by her mother, she fails to feel “the inimitable bond of mothers and children.”
-“I was nothing but a stone-cold cardboard cutout,,,in the iron clench of a shuddering old woman.”
+“I was nothing but a stone-cold cardboard cutout…in the iron clench of a shuddering old woman.”

 Covid, cultural shock, no common language, and a stay in a foreign country that’s shortened from twenty-two to only seventeen days, ten of which were spent in quarantine--this expedition is doomed from the outset.
 But Tracy O’Neill is a novelist and she knows how to tell a gripping story.
-A fan of Raymond Chandler’s Philip Marlowe novels, she cleverly drapes her narrative in noir, even coming up with the requisite hard-boiled PI whom she hires at the beginning of her quest.
+A fan of Raymond Chandler’s Philip Marlowe novels, she cleverly drapes her narrative in noir-style, even coming up with the requisite hard-boiled PI whom she hires at the beginning of her quest.
 A man who provides no vital information, he remains part of the plot up to the very end, and real or not, he’s an enticing addition.
 So is the Serbian boyfriend who speaks in broken English.
 Another plot device?
 What’s real?
 Who knows the true usefulness of a common language?

 What is true, Tracy concludes, is this.
 “I twice met a stranger…” The stranger who was her eomma remains an unexplored enigma to the daughter who was given away and to that daughter’s readers.
 I hate endings,” Tracy says and this story remains shrouded in a haunting mist that’s skillfully reported—or perhaps created— in Woman of Interest. ~Janet Brown